orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   vendor lock-in, as an undisclosed sponsored project, as fanboyism by the project, or as underoptimized.
 It must also accommodate builder machines building portable prebuilt packages.

+* Build files that contain architecture specific flags (e.g. -maes, -msse, etc.) and appear optional, as in the package works for other arches, need a corresponding cpu_flag_<arch>_<instruction set> USE flag and changes to build script or ebuild to toggle the compiler flag.
+The build files need to be changed so the gimmick is optional.

 * Ebuilds that do a compiler switch must filter-lto.
 This overlay should resolve all LTO issues without user intervention.